JetBrains/programmer-games/README.md

 The project:

-2 buttons with + and -, changing the number N in between 3 and 12.
+elm_1.elm : 2 buttons with + and -, changing the number N in between 3 and 12.
+elm_1_2.elm : as previous + dinamic draw the figure with N sides

 Run the project: